JerryZhangZZY/DnsRelay/docs/report.md

 ### 3.3 Cache Cleaning Module

 The mapping of domains and addresses are subject to change, so the cache must be regularly flushed and updated to keep track with authority records from remote DNS server.
-This is implemented by using a task scheduler that triggers the cache cleaning task every day to delete cache records before two days.
+This is implemented by using a task scheduler that triggers the cache cleaning task every day to delete cache records before two days(customizable).

 ```java
 ScheduledExecutorService executorService = Executors.newScheduledThreadPool(1);